 Photo by Zhang Huiying.
 A dumping site in Anhui in 2010, in which plastic has taken up a large proportion of the waste.

 Out of the retailers that provide plastic bags, it was found that most violate the regulations and provide them without charge.
-The rate of charging for plastic bags was only 17%, most of which was concentrated within large-scale supermarkets or nation-wide convenience store franchises; the rate for smaller shops was only around 10%.
+The rate of charging for plastic bags was only 17%, and most of it was concentrated within large-scale supermarkets or nation-wide convenience store franchises; the rate for smaller shops was only around 10%.
 Furthermore, the proportion of retailers using plastic bags which do not conform to regulations stood at 78%.
 These include those that do not have notices on the bags or only have incomplete ones, and those whose bags are of a thickness that does not meet the standards.
 Only 89 shops, around 9.1% of the retailers surveyed, fulfilled all the requirements and charged for the plastic bags.
 On top of this only 36 retailers, 3.7% of the total, were able to achieve all three requirements for correct notices, correct thickness and charging for plastic bags, and also clearly state the charge for the plastic bag on the customers’ receipts, something which is also required to comply with the national restriction.

 Further analysis of the research found that even though the rate of large supermarkets and convenience store franchises charging for plastic bags is comparatively high, these two types of store provide over 16% more disposable packaging, such as plastic films and bags for fruit and vegetables, than average.
 The Zero Waste Alliance policy director, Xie Xinyuan, says: “Large scale supermarkets and national convenience store franchises use a lot of other plastic wrapping to substitute for the restricted use of plastic bags, which is not in line with the original intention of the national restriction to reduce white pollution.”